niplav/site/eccentric.md

 	track records here-->, especially for short-term political questions<!--TODO: actually investigate this-->, so the
 	information would be quite valuable.
-	* Another nice thing about this proposal is that it is very
+	* __More is possible__: Another nice thing about this
-	scalable: The minimum viable product can be made by a motivated individual in one evening, but more sophisticated versions are possible.
+	proposal is that it is very scalable: The minimum viable product can be made by a motivated individual in one evening, but more sophisticated versions are possible.
 One possible extension could look like a [voting advice application](https://en.wikipedia.org/wiki/Voting_advice_application),
 	similar to the German
 	[Wahl-O-Mat](https://en.wikipedia.org/wiki/Federal_Agency_for_Civic_Education#Voting_advice)